-I gotta say, it was a really nice experience.
-Plus, I wasn’t even a customer yet, so that shows how open the company is to responding to everyone’s queries, even if they’re just testing the waters.
+I have to say, I really liked my experience.
+Plus, I wasn't even a customer yet, so this shows how open the company is to answering anyone's questions, even if they're just considering their options.

 After the conversation, I got an email with the receipt of everything we talked about, so the info doesn’t get lost.
 I thought that was a smart idea.

 Another great thing about Wild Earth’s client policy is that you can have your dog try the food commitment-free.
 How?
 There’s this thing called Happiness Guarantee, which basically means that if your dog doesn’t lick the bowl clean, you can ask for a full refund of your first bag within 30 days, no questions asked.